 Request for Feedback - Sprint would like feedback from the Deaf-Blind community on their web-based application and their Sprint Mobile IP apps for iPhone, iPad, and android devices.
 They are interested in how it works with braille and/or screen readers.
 They would also like to know which braille or screen readers are preferred by the Deaf-Blind community.

 Interested individuals may contact Mike Ellis, the Global Director of Accessibility at Sprint, if they have any additional questions and/or want to participate in this collaboration.
 He can be contacted by email at email@example.com, by telephone at 720-982-2938, and by video phone at 720-399-6690.

 For more information about Sprint IP Relay, go to http://www.sprintrelay.com/iprelay

 To access the web-based application, click on this link

 To download the iOS (iPhone and iPad) app, click on this link

 To download the android app, click on this link

 Convention Mentoring Program

-The NFB Deaf-Blind Division's Mentoring Committee has created a pilot mentoring program to take place during the upcoming NFB national convention.
+The NFB Deaf-Blind Division's Mentoring Committee has created a mentoring program to take place during the upcoming NFB national convention.
 If you wish to sign up as a mentor or mentee, please complete the appropriate application form found on our Convention Mentoring Program page.
-If you have questions, please contact Marsha Drenth, chair of the Mentoring Committee, at firstname.lastname@example.org.
+If you have questions, please contact Marsha Drenth, chair of the Mentoring Committee, firstname.lastname@example.org.